 Buglife Conservation Officer, Kate O’Leary, is working with volunteers to create, restore, monitor and manage a network of wildflower-rich habitat for pollinators along the Tweed river corridor.

-Recently enhanced sites include Corehead and Clovenfords and assessments at five further locations are underway!
 The project will result in the restoration and enhancement of up to 40 hectares of wildflower-rich habitat across 50 sites, contributing to Buglife’s national B-Lines initiative.

 More information available at the Buglife website.